Who's got your back?

 Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, where possible.

-Generously apply a broad-spectrum, water-resistant sunscreen with a Sun Protection
+Apply a broad-spectrum, water-resistant sunscreen with a Sun Protection